A Survey on Point-of-Interest Recommendations Leveraging Heterogeneous Data: A Landscape of POI Recommendation Research

 \subsection{Trends and Developments in POI Recommendations}

-Based on the methodology described in Section \ref{Research Methodology}, a total of $117$ original research papers and review articles published between 2017 and 2022 were collected, with their annual distribution depicted in Figure~\ref{year_distribution}.
-The results indicate a consistent increase in the number of original research papers published in each successive year.
-Notably, there was a significant surge in the number of papers published in 2021 and 2022.
-These findings not only demonstrate a growing interest in in-trip POI recommendation research, but also highlight the necessity for continued exploration and evaluation of this field.
+Based on the research methodology described in Section \ref{Research Methodology}, a total of $111$ original research papers published between 2021 and 2023 were collected, with their annual distribution depicted in Figure~\ref{year_distribution}.
+Although the papers for 2023 are only available up to September, the results indicate a consistent level of attention to the field of POI recommendation.
+Based on the findings gathered, the top three journals with the highest number of research papers in this domain are: \emph{Expert Systems With Applications}, \emph{Neurocomputing} and \emph{ACM Transactions on Knowledge Discovery from Data}.
+Similarly, the top three conferences with the highest paper count are: \emph{SIGIR}, \emph{CIKM}, and \emph{DASFAA}.
+These findings not only underscore a substantial interest in POI recommendation research but also emphasize the importance of ongoing exploration and evaluation in this field.

-In the literature, we can generally distinguish between approaches that generate POI recommendations based on a given \emph{set} of previously visited POIs by a user, and approaches that target at the \emph{next-POI} recommendation problem by also taking the \emph{sequence} of previously visited POIs into account.
-The next-POI recommendation therefore represents a specific form of sequence-aware recommendation problems \citep{QuadranaetalCSUR2018}, which have attracted significant research interest in recent years.

-The proportion of research dedicated to the general (sequence-agnostic) POI recommendation and the next-POI recommendation is depicted in Figure~\ref{domain}.
-While research on the general POI recommendation continues to be predominant, the proportion of original research that has concentrated on the next-POI recommendation has been gradually increasing over the years, as evidenced by the distribution of the two application domains presented in Figure~\ref{domain_distribution}.
-These trends suggest that there is a growing interest in exploring the potential of the next-POI recommendation, which may lead to further advancements in this field.